Osteopathy is a form of manual medicine which recognises the important link between the structure of the body and the way it functions.

 - Uses many manual therapy techniques such as soft tissue massage, stretching and spinal manipulation (if required).

 - Lasts for around 30 minutes.

-- The holistic nature of the treatment takes in all facets of a patient’s problem, and addresses factors that can be changed both in and out of the treatment room.
+- Is holistic in nature, and takes in all facets of a patient’s problem, addressing factors that can be changed both in and out of the treatment room.

-Initial consultation and treatment approximately 45 minutes.
-Subsequent appointments approximately 30 minutes.
+Initial consultations and treatments take approximately 45 minutes.
+Subsequent appointments take approximately 30 minutes.